Brazil - Country Commercial Guide

 Language

 Brazilians are very proud of their country, language, and unique culture.
-To that end, it is better to refrain from making cultural references or comparisons to other countries and cultures in Latin America.
+To that end, it is better to refrain from making cultural references or comparisons to other countries and cultures.

 Health

 The U.S. government does not pay medical bills and U.S. Medicare does not apply overseas.
 Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
+Most healthcare providers overseas require payment in full at the time services are rendered.
 Supplemental insurance to cover medical evacuation is strongly recommended.
 If traveling with prescription medication, check to ensure the medication is legal in Brazil.
-Carry your prescription medication in original packaging with your doctor’s prescription.
+Carry prescription medication in original packaging that includes the doctor’s prescription.

-The most common mosquito and other animal and insect-borne diseases include chagas, chikungunya, dengue, zika, visceral leishmaniasis, and rabies.
-Other more common ailments include:
+• Mosquito, animal and insect-borne diseases include chagas, chikungunya, dengue, zika, visceral leishmaniasis, and rabies

 • Traveler’s diarrhea